 Slimy mushrooms are a sign that your mushrooms are turning bad 1.
 There are other signs mushrooms are turning bad which I’ll inform you about.
 In addition, this blog post will tell you how you can prevent your mushrooms from becoming slimy.

 The secret to an easy smoothie is having a blender powerful enough to handle the workload.
-The blender I recommend has a 6 blade, multi-tiered blade, check it out and the current price on Amazon, Nutri Ninja BL685 with Auto-iQ Technology.
 In addition, try these easy to make smoothies for incredible health, rapid weight loss and energy!

 Are Slimy Mushrooms Bad?